Total Views

 No custom CSS files.
 No style overrides.
 Just variables.

-Using It in Next.js
+Using Your Notion-Like Editor in Next.js

 jsx